bamlab/dev-standards/react-native/react/binding-functions-in-react-component.s.md

 - This is bad in two ways : performance and syntax.

 1. Performance : the first problem here is we use `bind` at every `onChange` event, which is very costly.
-What we coud do is (still not optimal) :
+What we could do is (still not optimal) :

 ```javascript
 class Test extends Component {